 Instead of seeing that traffic, engagement, and conversions come from a platform, you can drill even further into your marketing performance.
 You’re able to pinpoint website activity to a specific campaign.

 We wanted to find out how marketing teams actually do experts do that.
-So, we asked 50+ experts.
+So, we asked 50+ experts for their UTM parameter best practices.
 They shared how they’re using UTM codes to monitor campaign performance.
 Their answers include:

-“For local SEO, utilizing UTM tracking on a Google My Business listing is absolutely vital to gain a better understanding of how your local SEO strategy is contributing to your overall SEO goals,” says Hunter Adams of Power Digital Marketing.
+“To optimize your business for local searches, utilizing UTM tracking on a Google My Business listing is absolutely vital to gain a better understanding of how your local SEO strategy is contributing to your overall SEO goals,” says Hunter Adams of Power Digital Marketing.

 “Prior to adding a UTM, the data has been shown to inflate your direct channel performance, not giving the GMB listing (and you) the organic credit it deserves.”